 The Senior Community Service Employment Program (SCSEP) is the nation's oldest program for helping senior citizens re-enter the job market.
 The SCSEP provides training and employment opportunities to low-income senior citizens.
 Under the program, seniors work 20 hours a week in community service positions and are paid minimum wage or higher.
 SCSEP workers learn new skills and gain valuable work experience so they can progress to permanent work in the private sector if desired.

 - Reside in the county served by the SCSEP office

 - Have a family income of no more than 25 percent above the federal poverty level

 - Be unemployed

-Enrollment priority is given to persons over age 60, veterans, and qualified spouses of veterans.
+Enrollment priority is given to persons over age 60, veterans and qualified spouses of veterans.
 Preference is also given to minorities and eligible individuals who have the greatest economic need.
-There are several SCSEP sponsor organizations, in addition to state and territorial governments.
-Each sponsor offers unique benefits, variable job placement rates, and maintains unique prerequisites for the program.
+There are SCSEP sponsor organizations that offer unique benefits, variable job placement rates and unique prerequisites for the program.

-Finally, check out resources that may be available right in your own city or town.
-Visit your local chamber of commerce, or check out your senior citizen center for information on possible employment opportunities.
-The resources for finding jobs for senior citizens are numerous, and you may just find a new career that you can enjoy for many years to come.
+When searching for a new job there may be resources right in your neighborhood that are overlooked.
+Start with local contacts by checking with businesses and community centers you are most familiar with such as churches or garden centers.
+Also, visit your local chamber of commerce, or check out your senior citizen center for information on possible employment opportunities.
+The resources for finding jobs for seniors are numerous, and you may just find a new career that you can enjoy for many years to come.